Brodie Dupont

 Brodie Dupont (born February 17, 1987) is a retired Canadian professional ice hockey forward and current coach.
-He is the head coach of UK Elite Ice Hockey League (EIHL) side Cardiff Devils.
+He was most recently head coach of the UK Elite Ice Hockey League (EIHL) side Cardiff Devils.
 He was drafted in the 3rd round, 66th overall by the New York Rangers in the 2005 NHL Entry Draft.

 Playing career

 After playing in the American Hockey League (AHL) with the Hartford Wolfpack for more than three seasons, Dupont was first called up to the New York Rangers on January 19, 2011 and made his NHL debut on January 22, playing seven shifts during a 3–2 shoot-out win over the Atlanta Thrashers.

 On July 2, 2011, he was traded by the Rangers to the Nashville Predators for Andreas Thuresson.

-After parts of three seasons abroad with German club, Iserlohn Roosters of the Deutsche Eishockey Liga, Dupont returned to North America in initially signing with ECHL club, the Norfolk Admirals.
+After parts of three seasons abroad with the German club, Iserlohn Roosters of the Deutsche Eishockey Liga, Dupont returned to North America in initially signing with ECHL club, the Norfolk Admirals.
 As captain of the club in the 2016–17 season, Dupont was the leading point scorer with 41 in 40 games before he was signed to a professional tryout (PTO) contract with AHL affiliate, the Bakersfield Condors.
 After concluding the regular season with 21 games with Bakersfield, his ECHL rights were traded to the Greenville Swamp Rabbits, with whom he played 2 post-season games.

 As a free agent in the following off-season, Dupont returned to the Norfolk Admirals, securing a one-year deal on September 21, 2017.
 Regaining his role as team captain through the 2017–18 season, Dupont led the club in scoring at a point-per game rate through 68 appearances.
 He also had a one-game PTO stint with the Stockton Heat of the AHL.

 On July 9, 2018, Dupont left the Admirals for a second time, agreeing to a one-year contract with the Austrian club, Dornbirn Bulldogs of the Austrian Hockey League (EBEL).

 Later years and coaching career

-After two years in Denmark with Herning Blue Fox, Dupont agreed terms with UK EIHL side Cardiff Devils for the 2021-22 season - joining as player/assistant coach.
+After two years in Denmark with Herning Blue Fox, Dupont agreed terms with UK EIHL side Cardiff Devils for the 2021–22 season - joining as player/assistant coach.

 In April 2022, Dupont - alongside Cardiff assistant coach Neil Francis - took interim charge until the end of the season following the departure of head coach Jarrod Skalde.
-Dupont then led Cardiff to the 2022 Elite League play-off championship with a 6-3 win over Belfast Giants in the final.
+Dupont then led Cardiff to the 2022 Elite League play-off championship with a 6–3 win over Belfast Giants in the final.

 In May 2022, Cardiff confirmed the appointment of Dupont as their permanent head coach.
 As a result, Dupont retired from playing.

+However, in April 2023, Dupont and assistant coach Christian Horn left Cardiff after one full season in charge.
+Dupont led Cardiff to 4th in the league standings, and to the runners-up spot in the Elite League play-offs.